Posted on Wednesday, July 12th, 2023 at 9:34 pm

-In the late 1970s and early 1980s, companies including Carson Products, Johnson Products, and Soft Sheen Products developed new chemical hair relaxer products that utilized other compounds, including calcium hydroxide and guanidine carbonate, rather than lye.
+In the late 1970s and early 1980s, companies, including Carson Products, Johnson Products, and Soft Sheen Products, developed new chemical hair relaxer products that utilized other compounds, including calcium hydroxide and guanidine carbonate, rather than lye.
 Marketed as “no-lye” relaxers, these products were generally less irritating to the scalp but could still result in chemical burns.
-Customers noticed damage to their hair as well as thinning and hair loss with prolonged exposure to the products.
+Customers noticed damage to their hair, thinning, and hair loss with prolonged exposure to the products.

 These “gentle” products continue to be aggressively marketed to African American women by companies including Revlon and L’Oréal.
 Specialty products like Just For Me are targeted specifically at children and advertised as safe and gentle on hair.

 Each hair strand contains three layers: the core medulla, the cortex, and the protective outer cuticle.
 The cortex contains most of the hair strand’s mass and the protein bonds that determine its texture.

 Hair relaxers break down the disulfide bonds in the cortex, loosening curls and straightening on contact.
 This effect is permanent on the hair treated, but new growth will maintain the original texture.
 As a result, many women use hair relaxers regularly to maintain a consistent hairstyle.

 The history of hair relaxers and hair discrimination